-The difference between a timber frame and a post and beam structure is the way the individual parts are connected: Timber frames utilize wood joinery and rarely use steel parts; whereas post and beam structures are connected with metal fasteners and connectors.
+The difference between a timber frame and a post and beam structure is the way the individual parts are connected: timber framing uses wood joinery and rarely uses steel parts; whereas post and beam structures are connected with metal fasteners and connectors.

 Benefits of Post and Beam Type Construction

 Post and beam construction generally has lower-skilled labor costs than timber frame construction.
 Although post and beam structures require plenty of labor, they tend to be less complex in terms of engineering, construction, and fabrication.

 Disadvantages of Post and Beam Type Construction